 Harvard Business Review (HBR) Course packs

-Whether you are using course reserves, or a coursepack, see the tab Syllabi & Library Statement for suggested communications that will help reduce confusion and increase student success.
-Watch a short video explaining the ins-and-outs of using HBR materials: HBR Tutorial for Faculty
+Whether you are using library course reserves, or a school-facilitated Case Study Coursepack, see the tab Syllabi & Library Statement for suggested communications that will help reduce confusion and increase student success.

-Start with the library!
 The Business Library database Business Source Complete has many HBR cases studies and articles.
-The library provides a research guide designed to help students and faculty locate HBR articles the database Business Source Complete.
+The library provides a research guide designed to help students and faculty locate the limited selection of free HBR articles in Business Source Complete.
 The research guide provides easy to follow instructions and includes a short video.
-A link to the research guide can be added to course reserves to facilitate the search process.
-For articles and case studies not available via Business Source Complete, GGU instructors can set up HBR coursepacks by contacting the Ageno School of Business, not the Business Library.
+A link to the research guide can be added to library course reserves to facilitate the search process.
+For articles and case studies not available via Business Source Complete, GGU instructors can set up HBR Course Packs by contacting their respective schools.
+The library does not manage HBR coursepacks.

 We encourage you to use the Harvard Business Review research guide and share the link with students http://ggu.libguides.com/hbr .
 You can also contact the library if you need assistance.

-Consider setting up a HBR coursepack for your students.
+Consider setting up a HBR Course Pack for your students.
 The Business Library does not administer coursepacks.
-Contact the Ageno School of Business.
-Watch a short video explaining the ins-and-outs of using HBR materials: HBR Tutorial for Faculty

 Harvard Business Publishing supports educators' use of their case studies and articles by providing a website and free educator accounts.